 4 Baking Essentials You Need To Have In Your Kitchen

 Baking is pastime we can do year-round, from holiday cookies to summer pies and everything in between.
 And if you’re working your way up towards Martha Stewart-status, you know you need an arsenal in your kitchen to get these recipes done right.
-It doesnt matter if you have just a plain counter or a gooseneck kitchen faucet, baking is accessible to everyone.
+It doesn’t matter if you have just a plain counter or a gooseneck kitchen faucet, baking is accessible to everyone.
 Here are a few baking essentials to make sure your kitchen is stocked with to ensure your baking plans turn out delicious.
 Here is a free cooking guide by StoneFryingPans to continue your cooking journey.

 Your life can get very busy, and multitasking is one key way to help maintain your sanity through it all.
 Don’t waste time using a hand mixer; instead upgrade to a stand mixer so that you can mix up your cookie dough or whip up some royal icing while you prep the rest of the recipe.
 The KitchenAid stand mixer is a sturdy workhouse that is well-designed and works as great as it looks sitting on your countertop.
 This is especially helpful for time-consuming tasks like whipping egg whites or cream.

 All baking sheets are not created equal.
 Invest in a few commercial-grade baking sheets in the half-sheet size.
 These sturdy trays will heat evenly and warp less, so they’ll age well and surely remain a staple in your kitchen for years to come.
 Get at least two or three so that you can rotate them through the oven, baking a few batches of cookies at once in order to save time when baking.